👋Lets be friends! 10% off your first order

 Gift-Giving Traditions

 In America, gift-giving on Mother's Day often involves items such as jewellery or personalised presents that reflect a mother's personality or interests.
-These gifts are also popular in Britain, but many people choose to also offer simpler gestures of appreciation like breakfast in bed or prepare a special family meal at home.
+These gifts are also popular in Britain, but many people choose to also offer simpler gestures of appreciation like breakfast in bed or preparing a special family meal at home.

 Both nations share an understanding that this day should be made special for mothers everywhere.